 Eva Stories aims to raise awareness for Israel’s annual Holocaust Martyrs’ and Heroes’ Remembrance Day.

-A newly-minted Instagram account which recounts the real-life story of a Jewish girl murdered in a concentration camp – by imagining she had documented her days on a smartphone instead of a notebook – has sparked debate about history teaching and the importance of youth visibility.
+A recently-minted Instagram account which recounts the real-life story of a Jewish girl murdered in a concentration camp – by imagining she had documented her days on a smartphone instead of a notebook – has sparked debate about history teaching and the importance of youth visibility.

 The teenager’s Instagram posts start out breezily enough.